 Learn how invoice factoring helped an animal feed distributor get an additional $1.5 million in cash flow by using accounts receivable as collateral.
 This transaction included a subordination negotiated by 1st Commercial Credit's underwriting department that allowed the client to maintain its bank line of credit.

-1st Commercial Credit has funded an invoice factoring facility to a nationwide distributor of animal feed that sells to small and large retail outlets including large farms.
+1st Commercial Credit factoring company has funded a nationwide distributor of animal feed that sells to small and large retail outlets including large farms.
 Quality matters, and our client offers one of the best quality animal feed products available in the country.

 One thing for sure that even during the Covid-19 lock down, animals still have to be fed.
 The company has continued sales and increased the number of retail outlets to sell which created a cash flow shortage between credit terms sales and payables.
 This is a very common scenario when your sales increase on credit terms and your payables are due before money starts to come in.